keily2701/bayesian-regression-demand-modeling/data/README.md

 ## 📊 Data
+The dataset used in this project is a processed and transformed version of publicly available data originally provided by the Chilean Ministry of Health (Ministerio de Salud de Chile – MINSAL).

+The original data was cleaned, aggregated, and reformatted to improve usability for statistical analysis and modeling.
+The processed dataset does not reflect the official format published by MINSAL.

-The dataset contains epidemiological records of foodborne disease outbreaks, aggregated by epidemiological week.
+Each row represents an epidemiological record of a foodborne disease outbreak, aggregated by epidemiological week.

-Each row represents a reported outbreak and includes temporal, geographic, clinical, and operational variables related to the event.

 ### Structure
 - **Observations:** 1,137 records
 - **Variables:** 58 features
 - **Time span:** From 2017 onward (weekly aggregation)

+### Data Source
+- Original data source: Ministerio de Salud de Chile (MINSAL)
+- This dataset corresponds to a modified version and does not represent the official format published by MINSAL.

 ### Main Variable Groups